Cyp9715/IMDB_CNN_binary_classification/README.md

 There is no way to determine the accuracy of the classification.

-in horror movies, for example, it is too unrealistic to clearly distinguish one’s feelings, fears and cruelty. (objectively)
+in horror movies, for example, it is too unrealistic to clearly distinguish one’s feelings to fears and cruelty. (objectively)

-therefore, we have tried some customizations for deep learning, but there is no way to measure accuracy
+therefore, we have tried some customizations for deep learning, but that was pointless.

 It is nonsense in itself to conclude a particular movie with a particular category